 The 'reply-to' field MAY contain a network endpoint.

-Servers and routers SHOULD prioritize attempting to deliver replies over the same connection that received the request.
+Message recipients and intermediaries SHOULD prioritize attempting to deliver replies over the same connection that through which the message was obtained.
 If this is impossible or fails, the response SHOULD be sent via an outbound connection to the 'reply-to' network endpoint.

 Scope Identifier